Last Updated on Samuel Franklinby

 - Shared Nightmare (Level 8): Another great initiative card that we can add to our growing number of sub 10 initiative cards that allow us to achieve our intended attack and run playstyle.
 This card also has two useful halves with the top allowing us to deal okay damage at a solid range of 4 against two targets while applying poison and curse provided we have the required dark.
 Meanwhile the bottom 5 move is also nice to have as a backup if we’ve lost some move cards during short rests or simply when we need to move quickly towards or away from battle with a shield buff that doesn’t hurt to have but is not going to play a significant factor in our decision to play this.

 - Many as One (Level 9): The best of our summons the Rat King has a decent health pool that allows them to survive several hits while also having a unique damage mechanic tied to their hit point value.
-Unfortunately this doesn’t overcome the general weakness of melee summons in Gloomhaven and when we consider a situational loss bottom it’s easy to shift our choice to our other level 9 card.
+Unfortunately this doesn’t overcome the general weakness of melee summons in Gloomhaven and when we consider a situational loss bottom it’s easy to choose our other level 9 card.

 - Phantasmal Killer (Level 9): The first real augment that we might actually swap out with our favourite level 1 card (The Mind’s Weakness) as it gives us a relatively easy way to assassinate a normal enemy although not quite as easy as other classes that have this mechanic.
-This card is really the first time where you can start to live out that fantasy of swapping augments in and out for the situation at hand as intended by the Mindthief’s character design.
-The bottom is also a direct upgrade to Into the Night and gives us important utility with move, loot, dark generation and invisibility in one action.
+It’s unfortunate that this card is really the first time where you can start to live out that fantasy of swapping augments in and out for the situation at hand as intended by the Mindthief’s character design.
+The bottom is also a direct upgrade to Into the Night and gives us important utility with move, loot, dark generation and invisibility in one action so is the clear choice for our final level up.

 Mindthief Perks Detailed

-After this core is established we can look to add some ice into our deck which is always a useful element for us to have available and can sometimes remove the need for us to generate it with another card first which is a nice touch and comes with extra +2 rolls as well.
-Next we can remove those pesky negative scenario effects that can often ruin our well laid out plans.
+After this core is established we can look to add some ice into our deck which is always a useful element for us to have available.
+This can sometimes even remove the need for us to generate it with another card first which is a nice touch and comes with extra +2 rolls as well.
+Next we can remove those pesky negative scenario effects that can often ruin our well laid out plans and can feel particularly dangerous to the Mindthief.

 Mindthief Enhancements Detailed